Depression In College Students: How Common Is It?

 A study carried out in 2019 by the American College Association’s National College Health Assessment (NCHA) showed that around 46 percent of college students, within the last twelve months, felt that their symptoms of depression made it difficult to function.
 Additionally, 72 percent reported feeling very sad but not necessarily impaired.

 One recent study displayed a significant increase in depression and anxiety as a result of the COVID-19 pandemic, as students have had to adjust to a new type of college environment characterized by online learning and social distancing.
 Anxiety, on the other hand, affected around 66.4 percent of the students who felt that it was overwhelming.
 As mentioned before, anxiety and depression can often coexist, and around 16.6 percent had both.
-Depression in college can also often be seen with eating disorders as well.
+Depression in college can also often be seen with eating disorders and substance abuse as well.

 Frequency of symptoms for adolescents